Linux and FreeBSD networking

 The hypervysor is KVM on Fedora 29 with latest 4.19 kernel.

-The server was partitioned so that any task of the host OS couldn’t interfere with the guests VCPU: 8 physical CPUs (12,14,16,18,20,22,24,26) were removed from the scheduler with RCU callback and timer off, and system was booted with nosmt=force
+The server was partitioned so that any task of the host OS couldn’t interfere with the guests VCPU: 8 physical CPUs (12,14,16,18,20,22,24,26) were removed from the scheduler with RCU callback and timer off, and system was booted with nosmt=force to avoid using their HT siblings.

-Both the 10 Gbit cards were on the first NUMA node, so I decided to completely disable the second NUMA node by putting all the CPUs and memory of the second node off with themem=64G
+Both the 10 Gbit cards were on the first NUMA node, so I decided to completely disable the second NUMA node by putting all the CPUs and memory of the second node off with themem=64G kernel command line and a script run at boot.

-Intel Turbo Boost and P-states are known to skew benchmarks, so they were disabled by the kernel command line and writing withwrmsr-pX 0x1a0 0x4000850089
+Intel Turbo Boost and P-states are known to skew benchmarks, so they were disabled by the kernel command line and writing withwrmsr-pX 0x1a0 0x4000850089 in the appropriate register on each CPU.

 Spectre and Meltdown mitigations were disabled via kernel command line.